 Many years ago, our friend Janelle at Talk of Tomatoes shared a favorite “default dinner” with us, chutney chicken curry.
 It uses a jar of chutney as a simple shortcut to a flavorful Indian-style meal.
 We used her recipe, in combination with a Taste of Home favorite, to make this delicious dairy-free chutney chicken curry recipe.

-Dairy-Free Chutney Chicken Curry is a Fast, Easy, and Flavorful
+This Dairy-Free Chutney Chicken Curry is Fast, Easy & Flavorful